Handbook for Graduate Students

 Reflection is built into the practicum experience in three ways:

-- During academic year practicums, students will participate in a seminar (AMST2680) to discuss experiences and relevant theoretical, practical, and professional issues.
+2. During the academic year practicums, students will participate in a seminar (AMST2680) to discuss experiences and relevant theoretical, practical, and professional issues.
 By participating in these discussions and learning from each other’s experiences, students can expand their understanding of the challenges and opportunities that public humanities professionals face.

 Throughout the practicum the Center will maintain communication with students’ on-site supervisors, asking for mid-point and final evaluations.
 Supervisors are encouraged to share their assessments with students.
 When possible, center staff will arrange site visits during the practicum.